 At first it barely moves and I think the lift is failed, but I dig deeper and it starts to rise.
 My eyes are pointed at the mirror, but I can’t see anything.
 My face must be turning red as the weight goes up.
 I lock it out.
 455. PR.

 One day, I see a guy in pretty good shape use the battling ropes at my new gym.
-I’ve never used them before, so I go up to ask about them.
-Apparently they make your arms feel awesome.
+I’d never used them before, so I go up to ask about what he’s doing.
+Apparently they get your arms darn tired.
 I think I see his eyes light up a little, and we spend a few minutes talking about grip strength.

 I get on a plane to go home to New York and the flight attendant asks me for a workout.
 I meet with an old boss and he takes a second to recognize me.
-I need to go clothes shopping – my butt and thighs have gotten too big, and I’ve worn away my last pair of jeans.
+I go shopping for clothes—my butt and thighs have gotten big enough that I need to buy new jeans.
 Someone on the street asks if I’m a t-shirt model and, when I say no, says “do you want to be?”

 I’m still sometimes quiet, but no longer shy.
 When I go to the beach, I’ve stopped worrying about how I look shirtless and just have fun in the sand.
 When I have ideas at work, I actually share them.
 When I put myself out there, people notice.

-When Mondays feel eternal or a relationship ends, I know a barbell is waiting for me.
+When Mondays feel eternal, I know a barbell is waiting for me.

 That’s what fitness feels like.